-If a student’s grievance names any one of the persons that normally would serve on the committee, that person will be excused from the case.
+If a student’s grievance names any one of the persons that normally would serve on the committee, or if one of those persons has a conflict of interest, that person will be excused from the case.
+The chair or dean of the academic unit will be provided a list of faculty in the unit who meet the qualifications for external members, and will be asked to provide feedback for the dean’s consideration.
 A replacement for that person will be named by the dean of the Graduate School and this replacement will serve on the committee in lieu of the recused individual.

-The member of the committee from outside the student’s academic home department must have had prior experience as the primary advisor of at least one (1) graduate student and must have served on at least three (3) graduate committees prior to serving on the Graduate Grievance Committee.
+The member of the committee from outside the student’s academic home department, or any individuals appointed for recused members, must have had prior experience as the primary advisor of at least one (1) graduate student and must have served on at least three (3) graduate committees prior to serving on the Graduate Grievance Committee.

 The student and all individuals named in the grievance have the right to appear at the hearing in person.
 The student has the right to be accompanied by an advocate who will be allowed to attend but not speak at the hearing other than to ask for clarification of information or to confer with the student to ensure that the student fully understands the proceedings.
 Hearings are intended to be non-adversarial fact-finding gatherings that result in outcomes that are acceptable and beneficial to all parties involved whenever possible.